Maya Neal, MS, LMFT

 Q. What type of payment do you accept?

-A. Yes!
-There is extensive research showing that therapy is effective.
+A. Yes, there is extensive research showing that couple therapy is effective.
 Whether or not therapy works for you will depend a lot upon the attitude you bring to it.
 Like anything else in life!

-Q. How long will I be in therapy?
+Q. How long will we be in therapy?

-A. That depends a great deal on how willing and able you are to think and behave in new ways.
-Change is difficult for some people, relatively easy for others.
-And sometimes people are just not quite ready to "let a problem go" yet, for various reasons that can be explored in sessions.
-I prefer not to make specific predictions about how long someone will need to be in therapy, because I am a firm believer in the power of positive thinking.
+A. That depends a great deal on how willing the two of you are to think and behave in new ways.
+Change is difficult for some couples, relatively easy for others.
+I prefer not to make specific predictions about how long you will need to be in therapy, because I am a firm believer in the power of positive thinking.
 So let's harness that power right from the get-go by assuming that it will not be long before you see major improvement!

 Q. What is your therapy approach?

-A. There's no shame in taking medication, and for some it can be very helpful.
+A. For some people, psycho-active medication does turn out to be very helpful.
 But medication does not work well for everyone.
-For some it can even make matters worse.
-Pills can cause unwanted side effects, too.
-Many experts also point out that medication can cause imbalances in the body that may lead to health problems down the road.
-And if you take medication without also learning how to modify your emotional distress, that distress may eventually "break through" even the most potent drug.
-Many find that therapy can be a great natural alternative to medication.
-That being said, if you decide to explore the option of medication, or are already doing so, you'll have my full support.
-Many clients find they are able to wean off their pills once therapy begins to have a positive effect.
+Pills can cause unwanted side effects, and in some instances may lead to unforeseen health problems down the road.
+If you take medication without learning how to modify your emotional distress, that distress may eventually "break through" even the most potent drug.
+Therapy can often be a great natural alternative to medication.
+If you do decide to explore the option of medication, or are already on it, you'll have my full support.
+Many people find they are able to wean off their prescription once therapy begins to have a positive effect.

 A. In my view, yes.
 The kind of hopelessness you feel is actually very common.
-And a big part of what therapy does is restore hope.
+And a big part of what therapy does is restore hope with new solutions.
 So I encourage you to take the leap.
 Nothing ventured, nothing gained!